 Issuers can freeze the tokens they issue in the XRP Ledger.
+This does not apply to XRP, which is the native asset of the XRP Ledger, not an issued token.

 Tip: No one can freeze XRP in the XRP Ledger.
 However, custodial exchanges can always freeze the funds they custody at their own discretion.
+For more details, see Common Misunderstandings about Freezes.

 There are three settings related to freezes: